 According to Public Health England, at the end of 2014 there were an estimated 103,700 people in the UK living with HIV.
 The majority became HIV positive through sex (45,000 gay and bisexual men and 54,100 heterosexuals).

 An estimated 18,100 people with HIV (17%) do not know they have HIV.

 Around one in every 620 people in the UK has HIV, but the two groups with highest rates of HIV are gay and bisexual men (approximately 1 in 20) and Black African heterosexuals (approximately 1 in 56 men and 1 in 22 women).

 The World Health Organization estimates that around 37 million people in the world are living with HIV.
 The virus is more common in many sub-Saharan African countries.

 What is AIDS?

 AIDS stands for acquired immune deficiency syndrome.
 It means a collection of illnesses caused by a virus that causes damage to an individual’s immune system, making it weak.
 Only an HIV positive person can be diagnosed with AIDS.
-Doctors in the UK are less likely to use the term AIDS nowadays, and instead will talk about late stage advanced HIV disease or HIV infection.
+Doctors in the UK are less likely to use the term AIDS nowadays, and instead will talk about late stage advanced HIV disease.